Soil moisture sensor – Watermark probe

 Cable length: 150 cm

-These sensors are very simple and effective for measuring soil moisture over large areas.
-The affordable price of the sensors allows you to measure soil moisture at two or more depths on each irrigated field.
+Very simple and effective sensors for measuring soil moisture over larger areas.
+The affordable price of the sensors allows you to measure soil moisture at two or more depths on every irrigated plot.

-The sensor does not require calibration based on soil type.
+The sensor does not require calibration depending on the soil type.

-0 – 10 cb: Soil is well saturated with water.
+0 – 10 cb = Soil well saturated with water

-10 – 30 cb: Soil contains an adequate amount of water for normal plant growth and development (except in sandy soils, where a water deficit may start to appear around 30 cb).
+10 – 30 cb = Soil contains an adequate amount of water for normal plant growth and development (except for sandy soils, where water deficit starts to appear around 30 cb)

-60 – 100 cb: Typical values indicating the need for irrigation in heavy soils.
+60 – 100 cb = Typical values when heavy soils need irrigation

 Other products